neumino/neumino.github.io/movies.md

-### Captain Underpants: The First Epic Movie
+### Awakening the Zodiac
-*Released on 2017-06-01, vote average 6.8*
+*Released on 2017-06-09, vote average 9*

-Two mischievous kids hypnotize their mean high school principal and turn him into their comic book creation, the kind-hearted and elastic-banded Captain Underpants.
+The story follows a down-on-their-luck couple who discovers a serial killer&#39;s film reels.
+They decide to take the law into their own hands, risking everything for the chance at a $100,000 reward.
+It isn&#39;t long until they find themselves in the killer&#39;s lethal cross-hairs.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/VDm_2m-Hg6c?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LTnpvxbHhvc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>